1916–1917 Springfield streetcar strike: Background

 In early February, Division No. 691 elected representatives who held the purpose to receive company recognition.
 A union committee drafted a proposal and submitted it to the company for review.
 Company management claimed they had out of town business that the must addend to and that required their immediate attention.
 They postponed reviewing the union proposal until after returning to Springfield on February 16.
 On February 17 union representatives “tried diligently all day Friday to locate Mr. Van Diense, both by phone and visiting his office, but was unable to reach him until after 5 o’clock p.m. and then only by phone.”

 According to labor leaders, "The traction company intended to resist unionization by ignoring the division's proposal."
 The company opposed any urgency of endorsement, for the ultimatum.

-Following the Friday ultimatum, a unanimous vote of union members launched the first of two consecutive strikes - a short, four-day strike beginning at 5:30am on February5 18th.
+Following the Friday ultimatum, a unanimous vote of union members launched the first of two consecutive strikes - a short, four-day strike beginning at 5:30 a.m. on February5 18th.

 By 1916, however, Springfield street car workers, with the strong backing of State AFL President "Rube" Wood and the whole Springfield labor movement, were ready to try to organize a union.